mohamed-halim-elleuch/python_capa_analyzer/README.md

 4. Problems in CAPA :

 We faced some problems running capa commands in a python script.
 Most of them have been updated and changed.
 Like, when we tried to test rules with python script , we didn’t find the command to do it.
+One of the problems faced in capa is that it requires a specific type of file.
+It doesnt work with Packers

 ![image3](./screenshots/image3.jpeg)

 ### From dynamic analysis view :